somosnlp/somosnlp.org/pages/hackathon/index.en.md

 <HackathonCard
   icon="📚"
-  title="Send questions about your culture to LLMs" description="Ask LLMs questions and choose which ones align best with your culture.
+  title="Ask LLMs questions about your culture" description="Send prompts to LLMs and choose which ones are best aligned with your culture.
 Open to everyone!" linkText="" linkUrl=""
 />